Shadab0097/forecastApp/README.md

 This project is a simple React-based weather application that allows users to search for city-specific weather and view a 5-day forecast.
 The application uses two weather APIs to fetch current weather and forecast data.

+create this app useing  - npm create vite@latestto to start the server - npm run dev

 Features
 City Search: Users can type the name of a city, and matching cities are displayed as options in a dropdown.
 Current Weather Display: The application shows the current temperature, weather conditions, wind speed, and an associated weather icon.